dvdesolve/glrpt/README.md

 - `gtk+` (3.22.0 or higher)
 - `glibc`
 - `glib2`
-- `SoapySDR` (install proper modules to have support for your hardware)
+- `SoapySDR` (install proper modules to get support for your hardware)
 - `libjpeg-turbo`
 - `libconfig`

 To compile `glrpt` by hand be sure to have the following packages installed:
-- `gcc` (4.8 or higher)
+- `gcc` (4.8 or higher) / `clang` (3.1 or higher)
 - `make`
 - `cmake` (3.12 or higher)

 ## Installation
 First of all check if `glrpt` is already in your distro repository.
 For example, on Arch Linux you can install it [from AUR](https://aur.archlinux.org/packages/glrpt/).
-If there is no package for your distro then you must compile it by hands.
+If there is no package for your distro then you must compile it by hand.

 ### Building from source code
 Download latest stable release or clone `master` branch directly: